xrettle/WFGY/TensionUniverse/BlackHole/Q022_hierarchy_problem.md

 ## 6. Falsifiability and discriminating experiments

-This block specifies experiments and protocols that do not solve the hierarchy problem but can:
+This block specifies experiments and protocols that do not solve the hierarchy problem but can

 * test whether a given hierarchy encoding is coherent,
 * distinguish low tension and high tension regions of model space,
 * falsify specific choices of observables and thresholds.

+In all experiments, states that fall into the singular set `S_sing` are treated as **out of domain** and excluded from hierarchy tension statistics.

 ### Experiment 1: Hierarchy tension scan over model libraries

-*Goal:*
+**Goal**

 Test whether the chosen encoding and tension functional can assign clearly different hierarchy tension scores to model classes that are intuitively natural or unnatural.

-*Setup:*
+**Setup**

-* Choose a finite set of explicit benchmark models that include:
+* Choose a finite set of explicit benchmark models that include

   * low scale supersymmetric models with different mediation schemes,
   * composite or pseudo Nambu Goldstone Higgs models,